nzoliii/faszomhbm/README.md

 # **Faszom HBM**

 This is the edited version of Hamster Systems' custom version of the mod.
+The latest version can be found here, but you have to build it though.
+The licence for this project can be found in the Licence.MD File

 # **What have I done?**